 Social security death records are required by law and help prevent identity theft.
 In the midst of the grief of losing a parent, you suddenly find a new and longer "to do list".
 The Social Security Administration (US government) maintains all the records of births, marriage, divorces and deaths.
-Here's what to do after a parents dies to file a
+Here's what to do after a parents dies to file a death notice.

 Social Security needs to be notified quickly after your parents death.
 As soon as possible is best.
 There are two ways to accomplish this.